 What if you accidentally hurt a child?

-If you accidentally hurt a child and they seem distressed in any manner, appear sexually aroused by your actions, or misunderstand something you have done, report any such incident immediately to another Club Coach/official and make a brief written note of it.
+You should report such incident immediately to another Club Coach/official and make a brief written note of it.
 You should also inform the child's parents/carers, preferably in person.

 Is touching OK?